Mérida

 Exterior depiction of the view of the new U.S. consulate general in Merida from the adjacent traffic circle

-Concealed within the core of the building, the atrium is revealed upon entering the consulate, an element of surprise that will remind visitors of the cenotes in the region.
-The atrium extends from the lobby, past the gallery, and up through the office area on the third floor.
+A stone-clad atrium planted with local vegetation — inspired by the cenotes dotting the region — forms the heart of the building, providing a place for the community to meet while also serving as the main circulation spine for the building.
 The central stair, atrium, and gallery come together on the second level, creating a multi-functional space for formal ceremonies and informal meetings, and offering views to the surroundings, while natural light fills the gallery from the skylights above.
 The upper floors’ sunscreen controls glare and reduces solar heat gain, creating comfortable interior spaces.